 If you live, work, bank, invest, or own a business, and hold your assets all in just one country, you are putting all of your eggs in one basket.

 You’re making a high-stakes bet that everything is going to be ok in that one country — forever, and in reality nothing last forever.

-All it would take is for the economy to tank, a big natural disaster to hit, a terrorist attack or the political system to go into turmoil and you could lose everything—your money, your assets, and possibly even your freedom.
+All it would take is for the economy to tank (Coming soon), a big natural disaster to hit (Happen already), a terrorist attack and the political system to go into turmoil and you could lose everything—your money, your assets, and possibly even your freedom.

 Right now, most major governments are insolvent, central banks are borderline insolvent, pension funds are nearly insolvent.